frosetrain/bbcs-a1/README.md

 BuildingBloCS June Conference 2024

 Hello!
 This app specialises on helping people with Alzheimer's / dementia.
-Hope this satisfies the requirements of promoting sustainability, accessibility and inclusivity in Singapore &#128512;
+Hope this satisfies the requirements of promoting sustainability, accessibility and inclusivity in Singapore.

 ## Ideation

 Categorised by complexity

 1. Daily puzzles to exercise user's brain